ElectrocardiogramEn Español (Spanish Version)

 and rhythm problems

-Detect conditions that alter the body’s balance of electrolytes, such as
+Detect conditions that change the body’s balance of electrolytes, such as

 - Detect other problems, such as overdoses of certain drugs